HL232/bme590final/README.md

 # Image Processor

+Authors: Matt Guptil, Howard Li, Stephen Xu

+Version: 1.0.0

+Licsense: MIT License (See License File)

+## Introduction
 This image processor is meant to combine the functionality and scripting _prowess_ of python with the modularity and adaptability of cloud computing.
 The project is split into 3 primary components: image processing, web api, and a GUI, generally following the typical Model/View/Controller paradigm.
+For a general schematic of how our project works, check out this helpful graphic below:

 ## Usage
 The GUI can be accessed via...